 In conjunction with acquiring specialized formats, the IEP team must also determine and implement supports which may be needed.
-Specifically, the IEP Team should consider whether Assistive Technology (AT), training, support services, and accommodations or modifications are needed for a student to effectively use AEM.
+Specifically, the IEP Team should consider whether AT, training, support services, and accommodations or modifications are needed for a student to effectively use AEM.

 Assistive Technology (AT)

-After selecting the specialized formats and determining how to acquire them, the team should consider what types of technology or tools are needed for a student to use the accessible materials.
-Information about the accessibility features required by the student, along with how and where the student will use a specialized format, can be helpful when selecting assistive technology (AT), such as audiobook players, refreshable braille displays, accessible book reading apps, and other tools.
-Oklahoma’s AEM service providers help schools, students, parents, and guardians determine which device(s) and/or software will be most effective with the specialized format used by a student.
-As Oklahoma’s Assistive Technology Act Program, ABLE Tech offers device loans for up to six weeks for trial purposes.
-After the trial is complete, it is the responsibility of the local education agency (LEA) to acquire equipment listed in a student’s IEP, however, the AIM Center and Liberty Braille offer school-term loans of select assistive technology devices.
+After selecting the specialized formats and determining how to acquire them, the team should consider the technology which will be needed for a student to use the accessible materials.
+Information about the accessibility features required by the student, along with how and where the student will use a specialized format, can be helpful when selecting AT such as audiobook players, refreshable braille displays, accessible book reading apps, and other tools.
+Oklahoma's AEM service providers help schools, students, parents, and guardians determine which technology will be most effective with the specialized format used by a student.
+As Oklahoma's AT Act Program, ABLE Tech offers loans of braille devices and a variety of other reading tools for up to six-weeks for trial purposes.
+Read about Device Loan Program.
+After the trial is complete, it is the responsibility of the LEA to acquire equipment listed in a student's IEP, however, the AIM Center and Liberty Braille offer school-term loans of select AT devices.

 A student’s IEP should describe any support services needed for effective use of various specialized formats and who is responsible for providing them.
 Different support services may be needed for different formats.
-For example, a student using braille may require specialized instructions from a qualified teacher of the visually impaired, and a student with a physical disability may need the support of an occupational therapist or physical therapist.
+For example, a student using braille may require specialized instructions from a TVI, and a student with a physical disability may need the support of an occupational therapist or physical therapist.
 Additional supports such as case management; classroom organization and arrangement; equipment management and maintenance; and file acquisition may also be needed.